The Subversion Of Our Democratic Political Spaces & What It Means For Sri Lanka’s Future

 The social and political spaces within a country or society are crucially important for human affairs and for any bond that is forged by the people as a collective.
 Limiting this space either politically and socially has an impact on human freedom and dignity.
 For an example the white rule in South Africa restricted and segregated political and social space on the basis of race or color and gender.
 Such spaces in a country should function without any restriction based on one’s nationality, language, religion or colour, gender or sexual orientation.
 ‘This is because whenever human beings come together be it in private or socially, be it in public or politically –a spaces in a country are generated that simultaneously gathers them into it and separates them from one another.
 Every such space has its own structure that changes over time and reveals itself in a private context as custom, in a social context as convention, and in public context as laws, constitutions, statutes, and the like.
 Whenever people come together, the world thrust itself between them, and it is in this in between space that all human affairs are conducted’ [4].
 If public space is restricted by the discriminatory laws based on personal characteristics, human freedom and dignity will be deeply affected.

 In Sri Lanka, since Independence, such discriminatory laws were introduced for the first time by depriving the citizenship rights of the Tamil community of Indian origin in the hill country.
-‘Of these, most notable were, first, the Citizenship Act of 1948,the Indian and Pakistani Residents (Citizenship) Act of 1949, and Parliamentary Elections (Amendment) Act of 1949) which deprived the great majority of the Indian Tamil residents in Sri Lanka of their citizenship rights and franchise’ [5].
+‘Of these, most notable were, first, the Citizenship Act of 1948, the Indian and Pakistani Residents (Citizenship) Act of 1949, and Parliamentary Elections (Amendment) Act of 1949) which deprived the great majority of the Indian Tamil residents in Sri Lanka of their citizenship rights and franchise’ [5].
 This set the scene for a post-independence political era where citizen’s rights were not protected or enhanced, but communities and groups were discriminated against by the state. .
 Already, the project for democratic pluralism had suffered a setback.
 Sri Lanka was now ready for a journey towards violence, the suppression of minority sentiments, and their democratic rights with Sinhala Buddhist supremacist tendencies occupying the driving seat.

 The introduction of ‘the Sinhala Only Bill’ in 1956 as an election pledge of the 1956 general election, in which Bandaranaike was elected to power set the ground for communal disharmony between Sinhalese and Tamils as never before.
 It created decades of friction and sowed the seeds for the violent confrontation that finally engulfed the country.
 In 1956 the Federal party’s negotiations on behalf of the Tamils, with autonomy for the North and Eastern Provinces on the basis of federalism, parity status for the Sinhala and Tamil languages, and the citizenship status of the Indian residents could have formed the basis for a democratic solution.
 However, it was strongly opposed by the hardline Sinhala Buddhist extremists whipping up anti-Tamil sentiment and political opposition within parliament led by the UNP (United National Party).
 That set off waves of communal outbursts and violent communal clashes all over the country in May 1958.